 In England and Wales there are two different types of power of attorney – a property and financial power of attorney and a health and care power of attorney.
-Property and financial affairs power of attorney covers all aspects of someone’s financial well-being.
+A property and financial affairs power of attorney covers all aspects of someone’s financial well-being.
 An attorney could find themselves making, or helping the donor to make decisions regarding their bills, savings and property.
-You could find yourself managing the donor’s bank accounts, making gifts on their behalf or even selling property
+You could find yourself managing the donor’s bank accounts, making gifts on their behalf or even selling property.

 With a health and care power of attorney you are making, or helping the donor to make, decisions around how they are cared for.
 This could include anything from where they live, how they are cared for and even the day to day things such as what they eat.
 If the person needs extra support – for instance carers to come in during the day – then this would fall under the remit of a health and care power of attorney.
 Such arrangements can also contain information regarding whether they would receive or reject particular types of treatment and the person acting as an attorney must ensure they understand the wishes of the donor.

 In cases where there is more than one attorney then they can either work together “jointly” in which case all attorneys must agree when making a decision or “jointly and severally” which means they can either make decisions together or on their own.
 LPAs have proven popular since their introduction with 2.3m being registered with the OPG by April 2017.